geodesignhub/GDHDiagramDCF/README.md

 Once intervention strategy is finalized, all the asset details "rolled up" in one list with all the totals.
 ![interface][ui2]

-Split the allocations across different boundaries so you can see how the distribution of jobs, visitors, population and services are split across the different boundaries.
+The plugin splits the allocations proportionally across different boundaries so you can see how the distribution of jobs, visitors, population and services are split across the different boundaries.
 ![interface][ui1]

 ![interface][ui3]